Learn

 What I’m getting at here is that, with these simple actions, you’re already doing better than much of the population.
 Each of these things fuels progress in its own way.
 So even if the results aren’t immediate, we need to remember the incredible trajectory this puts us on.

-While there might be some uncertainty in the moment, there’s no doubt that these actions help drive a better outcome.
+While there might be some uncertainty at the moment, there’s no doubt that these actions help drive a better outcome.

 How to make financial independence inevitable